Tom – Bronze Arts Award Portfolio

 We decided to do a film to go with the rest of our project and because it would be more fun.
 So me and the rest of my colleagues made a short movie with two teachers.

 It was about a superhero who saved the day.

 We were teaching the teachers how we used equipment and acting.

 It went very well.
+It was good fun.
+Miss Lowndes was a superhero.
 They made a great piece.